ipld/ipld/schemas/authoring-guide.md

 }
 ```

-We could decode the following JSON (using the dag-json codec) into a `Foo` type:
+We could decode the following JSON (using the DAG-JSON codec) into a `Foo` type:

 ```json
 {